Education & Resources

 2. Applying the eye drops

-• Gently wipe away any debris around the eye with a warm, damp washcloth.
+• Gently wipe away any debris around the eye using a warm, damp washcloth before applying the medication.

-• Hold the eye drop bottle using your thumb and index finger.
-You can try and rest the side of your hand on the top of your pet's head for more stability.
+• Hold the eye drop bottle between your thumb and index finger.
+For better control, you can rest the side of your hand on the top of your pet’s head for stability.

-• With your other hand, use your thumb to pull down your pet's lower eyelid gently.
-This will act like a pouch to later hold the eye drops.
+• With your other hand, gently pull down the lower eyelid using your thumb.
+This will create a small pocket or pouch to hold the drops.

-• Squeeze the prescribed amount of drops the vet has given you onto your dog's eye, aiming to hit the center.
+• Squeeze the prescribed number of drops into the eye, aiming for the center.

 3. Applying the eye ointment

-• Gently wipe away any debris around the eye with a warm, damp washcloth.
+• Gently wipe away any debris around the eye using a warm, damp washcloth before applying the medication.

-• Apply a thin strip of the ointment onto your clean finger or a q-tip.
+• Apply a thin strip of the ointment onto your clean finger or a cotton swab (Q-tip).

-• With your other hand, use your thumb to gently pull down your pet's lower eyelid.
-This will act like a pouch to later hold the eye ointment.
+• With your other hand, gently pull down your pet’s lower eyelid using your thumb.
+This will create a small pouch to hold the ointment.

-• Gently “roll” the ointment off of your finger or q-tip into the lower eyelid pouch.
+• Carefully roll or place the ointment from your finger or cotton swab into the lower eyelid pouch.

 Tips

-• If your pet's eye is painful, you may need an extra person to help hold them still; large dogs can sit a corner, while small dogs/cats can be swaddled into a blanket
+• If your pet’s eye is painful or sensitive, you may need an extra person to help gently hold them still.

-• If the applicator does come into contact with the eye or any other surface, clean the tip by wiping it off with a clean cloth.
-You can also ask your Vet for any specific cleaning instructions.
+• If the applicator does accidentally touch the eye or another surface, wipe it clean with a clean cloth.
+For specific cleaning instructions, check with your veterinarian.

 Read More